 In Europe a rare disease is defined as one that affects less than 1 person in 2,000.
 There are over 6,000 rare diseases.

 The glycogen storage diseases typically affect from around 1 person in 40,000 to less than 1 person in 1,000,000.
 They are so rare that we class them as “ultra-rare” diseases.
+Being so rare makes it essential that all GSDs share expertise and both financial and human resources for the benefit of all.

 Why should I care?